 Picking out certain bones may be seen as gathering luck, strength, wisdom, or healing.
 This practice is reserved for close family members only.
 The cremation process turns the body into a mix of ash and small bones.

 In western cremations, it’s common for the professionals at the crematorium to remove bones from the remains and hand over only the cremation ashes to the family; in Japan, bones are left in the remains intentionally so that they can be carefully collected and gathered in a cremation urn during kotsuage.
+Family members, wearing special gloves or using chopsticks, pick up the bones and transfer them to a designated urn.
+Once the bone-picking ceremony concludes, the urn containing the remains is typically placed in a family grave or a Buddhist temple's columbarium.
+The grave or columbarium is often part of a larger cemetery or memorial park.
+Some families may also choose to keep the urn at home or scatter the ashes in a significant location, such as the sea or a sacred site.

 Ashes and bones are collected in cremation urns and kept in shrines for 50 days.